Manuel Clouthier: Life

 During his political career, Clouthier was heavy set, with white hair and beard.
 He was often described as fiery, with a blunt and aggressive style, and took pride in talking straight, often crudely.
-The newsweekly Proceso described him as “Businessman, Catholic, dynamic, vain, efficient, boastful, humorous, foulmouthed, aggressive, forthright, controversial…” According to his son, “Maquío was raised in the social doctrine of the Catholic Church and believed that wealth created a social obligation.
-He believed in democracy, in the social economy of the market, respecting the dignity of the individual, in solidarity and in subsidiarity.”
+The newsweekly Proceso described him as "Businessman, Catholic, dynamic, vain, efficient, boastful, humorous, foulmouthed, aggressive, forthright, controversial…" According to his son, "Maquío was raised in the social doctrine of the Catholic Church and believed that wealth created a social obligation.
+He believed in democracy, in the social economy of the market, respecting the dignity of the individual, in solidarity and in subsidiarity."

 In his free time, he liked sports, singing, and playing poker and dominos.

 Clouthier died on October 1, 1989, in a car accident on the Mexico City-Nogales highway (KM158+100) in Culiacan, while on the way to a rally for a PAN candidate for mayor of Mazatlán.
 The car crashed with a truck loaded with fruit.
 Both occupants of Clouthier's car died instantly.
 The truck driver survived.
-There were rumors that it was not an accident, with several farmworkers reporting a helicopter in the area.
+There were rumors that ruled out it was not an accident but foul play, with several farmworkers reporting a helicopter in the area.
 The family asked for an investigation to clarify what happened in the accident.
 Thousands of people attended Clouthier's funeral at the Culiacán cathedral including Dionisio Garza Sada, Mauricio Fernández Garza, Concepción Guadalupe Garza, Ingrid Fiehn, Fernando Canales, Raúl Monter, Alberto Fernández Ruiloba, Javier Livas, Rafael Rangel Sostmann, Porfirio Muñoz Ledo, Cuauhtémoc Cárdenas, Luis H. Álvarez, Elías Villegas, Vicente Fox and Fernando Gutiérrez Barrios.
 Clouthier is buried at the Jardines del Humaya cemetery.

 His widow, Leticia Carrillo Cázarez, died in December 2017 at age 84.
 Children, Rebeca, Tatiana and Manuel have since gone into politics, initially in his PAN party, and then Manuel went on to become the first Independent congressman.
 He will contend independently for Governor of his home Sinaloa State.
 Tatiana served as Secretary of the Economy from 2020 to 2022, and Rebeca quit the party after contending for Mayor of San Pedro Garza García.